 - Strengthen collaboration with families and support professionals.

-- Increase confidence supporting complex and misunderstood profiles, including PDA.
+- Increase confidence supporting complex and misunderstood profiles, including non-speaking students and PDAers.

 “Inclusion is not about making students fit the classroom.